 By employing the most modern viticultural practices, this estate aims to harvest the best quality fruit year after year, in order to express the best qualities of the terroir and of the individual grape varieties.

 A delicious Chianti that is mellowing nicely.
-Medium garnet with attractive leather, red fruit, and spice on the nose.
 It has a lovely balance and length on the palate.
 Definitely opens up with a little decanting.
-Just right now to match with turkey.
 Drink now or in the next 3-5 years.